pentairiot/pydocless/README.md

 {
     "module": "module_name",    # Module should be available within the python environment "includes": [],             # List of regexes for what to include.
 By default nothing is included "excludes": []              # List of regexes for what to exclude.
-By default everything is excluded }
+By default nothing is excluded }
 ```